reproto/reproto/doc/spec.md

 In order to publish packages, the version of the package needs to be known.

-Since specifications would typically be unversioned during development, ReProto supports a `[publish]` section where you can map what version local specifications belong to.
+Since specifications would typically be unversioned during development, reproto supports a `[publish]` section where you can map what version local specifications belong to.

 The package specified is a prefix.
 The version will apply to any contained packages.